GitUserRavindu/Project_Mystic_Mayhem/README.md

 Welcome to the Market Place!
 ----------------------------
 What you want to do today?
 Please select an option:
-    1. Buy Army or Equipment
+    1. Buy Army
+    2. Buy Equipment
-    2. Sell Army
+    3. Sell Army
-    3. Check the balance of your gold coins
+    4. Check the balance of your gold coins
-    4. Exit
+    5. Exit
 Please enter the corresponding number: (1/2/3/4)
 ```

 This is the kind of the interface of the Market menu.
-1. For buying related operations
+1. For buying army
-	- Re-directs the user to the market menu if the user is not eligible to buy the respective army or the equipment.
+	- Re-directs the user to the market menu if the user is not eligible to buy the respective army.

+2. For buying equipment
  	- When buying new equipment for character, the already present equipment will be discarded(**no refunding**).
-2. Selling Army
+3. Selling Army
 	- We can choose the  character that we already have, to sell.
 And the **refunding** happens when we replace the character.
-3. Checking  the balance
+4. Checking  the balance
 	- Prints out the current gold coins of the player.
-4. Exist
+5. Exist
 	- Exits out of the market and goes to the [Game Menu](#game-menu).

 ### <a name="battle-menu"></a> Battle Menu